Dr Thomas Gee - Programme Leader

 The way students are assessed on this course may vary for each module.
 Examples of assessment methods that may be used include coursework, such as written assignments, reports or dissertations; practical exams, such as presentations, performances or observations; and written exams, such as formal examinations or in-class tests.

-Second-year students undertake a mandatory 10-week work placement providing strength and conditioning support to athletes.
-Students are encouraged to arrange placements independently, and tutors can provide support where needed.
-Students are also responsible for associated costs of placements, including accommodation, travel and general living costs.
+During your second year, you'll undertake a mandatory 10-week work placement providing strength and conditioning support to athletes.
+You'll be encouraged to arrange a placement independently, and tutors can provide support where needed.
+You will also be responsible for associated costs of placements, including accommodation, travel, and general living costs.

-The course has strong links with a number of external partners, including British Orienteering, British Canoeing, Active Lincolnshire, Lincoln City Football Club, and Lincolnshire Cricket.
-Local partnerships with schools, community groups, and sports clubs provide additional opportunities for students to engage in relevant work experience.
-The School will cover all reasonable costs associated with work placements.
+This course has strong links with a number of external partners, including British Orienteering, British Canoeing, Active Lincolnshire, Lincoln City Football Club, and Lincolnshire Cricket.
+Local partnerships with schools, community groups, and sports clubs provide additional opportunities for you to engage in relevant work experience.

 Graduates can progress to a range of careers in areas such as sport development, coaching, and fitness instruction, and graduate-level employment in the uniformed services.
 Some choose to go on to postgraduate study or teaching.